eddylin2015/H3C-CM446-10-2025-C/Lab15_IntegratedNetwork.md

 access switch, and configure the uplink interface as a trunk link to allow the relevant VLAN to pass through.
 Here we use BJ-S5130-0 as an example.
 Refer to the following configurations for other accessswitches:

-# Create VLAN 10 and VLAN 20.
-Assign ports G1/0/1 to G1/0/30 to VLAN 10, and ports ammou@ma
-G1/0/31 to G1/0/48 to VLAN 20
+Create VLAN 10 and VLAN 20.
+Assign ports G1/0/1 to G1/0/30 to VLAN 10, and ports G1/0/31 to G1/0/48 to VLAN 20
 ```cmd
 [BJ-S5130-0] vlan 10
 [BJ-S5130-0-vlan10] port GigabitEthernet 1/0/1 to GigabitEthernet 1/0/30
 [BJ-S5130-0-vlan10] vlan 20
 [BJ-S5130-0-vlan20]port GigabitEthernet 1/0/31 to GigabitEthernet 1/0/48 mbc.edu. mo
 ```
-# To reduce STP traffic flood and frequent convergence due to topology changes, set the
-switch ports directly connected to the terminal as edge ports to improve network quality
+To reduce STP traffic flood and frequent convergence due to topology changes, set the switch ports directly connected to the terminal as edge ports to improve network quality
 ```cmd
 [BJ-S5130-0] interface range GigabitEthernet 1/0/1 to GigabitEthernet 1/0/48
 [BJ-S5130-0-if-range] stp edged-port
 ```
-# Set the type of uplink port G1/0/49 as trunk and allow VLAN 10 and VLAN 20 to pass
+Set the type of uplink port G1/0/49 as trunk and allow VLAN 10 and VLAN 20 to pass through
-through
 ```cmd
 [BJ-S5130-0] interface Ten-GigabitEthernet 1/0/49 1. mo
 [BJ-S5130-0-Ten-GigabitEthernet1/0/49] port link-type trunk